nniiicc/LIS-598-DC2-Sp2020/docs/11-ProtocolAssignment.md

 **Overall Assessment:**

-## Exercise 4: Data Transformations and Quality Criteria
+## Assignment 4: Data Transformations and Quality Criteria

 In previous exercises we created a policy that specified what kind of data our repository should collect, from whom we would accept data deposits, as well as practical expectations about the size and formats we preferred to collect when collecting new data.
 In this activity we are going to establish policies for what we do with collected or deposited data.